drewherron/random-image-server/README.md

 - Easy to customize and deploy
 - Multiple deployment options (Docker or direct installation)

+There's a small attribution info tooltip in the corner, you can remove it or change it to something like a cryptocurrency donation address (I've added and commented out the code for that).

 ## Security Features

 - **Non-root execution**: Runs as unprivileged 'nobody' user